The Free Speech Union Limited

 4.2 You must ensure that all the information you supply to us through our website, or subsequently, is true, accurate, current, complete and non-misleading.

 5.1 To become a member of The Free Speech Union, you must complete and submit the membership form and pay the applicable membership fees.
 We will send you an email to acknowledge your membership application.
 If your membership application is accepted, we will send you an email to confirm your membership, at which point the contract between us for the supply of the membership services shall come into force.

-5.2 For so long as your membership remains active in accordance with these Terms, you will receive the membership benefits specified on our website in relation to your membership type.
+5.2 For so long as your membership remains active in accordance with these Terms, you will receive the membership benefits specified on our website from time to time in relation to your membership type.
 Some membership benefits are discretionary, such as: pro bono legal advice; pro bono media/PR advice; public support; and campaigning, and will be conferred at the discretion of the Free Speech Union, depending on factors which include, but are not limited to, the complexity of your case, our interest in protecting the reputation of the Free Speech Union, the risk to us of taking on your case, and limits on the time and resources we can reasonably allocate to an individual case.
 On a case-by-case basis, we may, in our discretion, set out the specific services that we will provide to you in a “scope of services” letter (“Letter”) which is governed by and supplementary to these Terms.
 In the case of any discrepancy between these Terms and the Letter, the Letter will prevail.

 5.3 We may from time to time vary the benefits associated with your membership.
 If in our reasonable opinion such a variation results in a substantial loss of membership services, you shall have the right to cancel your membership, and we will refund to you any amounts paid to us in respect of any period of membership after the date of your cancellation.